antielectronbomb/castaway-plugins-wiki-protons/Wiki-Changelog.md

 ## Changelog

 _**NOTE: [Plugin] means a change applied to the weapon reverts plugin itself.
 [Server] means a change applied to the Castaway.tf game servers.
 [Plugin/Server] means changes are applied to both.**_

+### February 1, 2026
+- **[Plugin] Updated post-Gun Mettle Dalokohs Bar to not require a memory patch revert.**
+- **[Plugin] Updated localization files, updated cfg files.**

+### January 30, 2026
+- **[Plugin] Added pre-Gun Mettle Vaccinator variant**
+  - *Pre-GM: full crit base resist, bubbles gone when cut off, no overhealed Uber rate penalties, no Uber rate penalty from multiple healers, only 1 resist on patient, 25% HP regen on proper resist, +50% Uber rate, -66% overheal build rate*

+### January 25, 2026
+- **[Plugin] Added the remaining Polycount item set bonus reverts for Medic (Medieval Medic) and Soldier (Tank Buster).**
+   - Medieval Medic - Restored release item set bonus, +1 health regenerated per second on wearer.
+Equip the Crusader's Crossbow and Amputator to gain the bonus, the hat is not required
+   - Tank Buster - Restored release item set bonus, +20% sentry damage resist on wearer.
+Equip the Black Box and Battalion's Backup to gain the bonus, the hat is not required
+- **[Plugin] Updated localization files and code.**

 ### January 23, 2026
 - **[Plugin] Did [various fixes](https://github.com/rsedxcftvgyhbujnkiqwe/castaway-plugins/pull/379) and code refactoring**